JFrog Cloud Data Processing Addendum

 - “International Data Transfer Addendum” means Standard Data Protection Clauses issued by the UK Information Commissioner Office (“ICO”) under S119A(1) of Data Protection Act 2018, to the SCCs, for parties making Restricted Transfers (“UK Addendum”);

-- “Personal Data” means any information relating to an identified or identifiable natural person (“Data Subject”), that is disclosed by Controller to Processor in the performance of Processor’s rights or obligations under the Agreement, to the extent such information is related to residents of the EEA, or the disclosure of such information is otherwise subject to Data Protection Laws;
+- “Personal Data” means any information relating to an identified or identifiable natural person (“Data Subject”), to the extent such information is related to residents of the EEA, or the disclosure of such information is otherwise subject to Data Protection Laws;

 - “Personal Data Breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise Processed by Processor on behalf of the Controller;